You won’t beat this easy 3-ingredient Aussie Damper Recipe.

 To make this iconic Australian bread, you need:

-NOTE: If you only have plain (all purpose) flour, don’t fret.
-Simply add 1 ½ tablespoons of baking powder with 3 cups of plain flour.
+TIP: If you only have plain (all purpose) flour, don’t fret.
+You can use this and add baking powder.

 Equipment